 Step 4.
 Liberties and Groups

 Each stone placed on the board has the so-called “liberties”.
-They are the empty intersections which are directly adjacent to this stone.
+They are the adjacent empty intersections surrounding the stones.
 In the following diagram the liberties are marked with crosses.
 As you can see, the stone in the center has 4 liberties, the one at the edge has 3, and the stone in the corner has 2 liberties only.

 When all the liberties are occupied by the opponent, the stone is removed from the board.